ZaidMinhas/Polygons/README.md

 Now using de Moivre's theorem, we can see than $z = \cos \left(\frac{2\pi k}{n} \right) + i \sin \left(\frac{2\pi k}{n} \right), k = \{1,2,...,n\}$

-Using this formula we can easily find the coordinates of any polygon Joining these points together we get a 3 sided polygon
+Using this formula we can easily find the coordinates of any polygon Joining these points together we get a 3 sided polygon.

+**Note**
+If you draw the sum of these complex numbers as vectors by joining heads with tails, you'll get polygons of unit side length which may be the preferred way of drawing polygons on paper.

 <img src="Images/gif1.gif" width="500"/>